quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 We want to make communication as seamless as possible.

-All communications will be centered in the [Workbench GitHub discussion page][workbench-discussions].
+All communications will be centered in the [Workbench GitHub discussion page][workbench-discuss].
 In addition, there is a [\#workbench-beta slack channel](https://swcarpentry.slack.com/archives/C03DEQ5T2DA).
 Updates from this channel will be posted to the GitHub discussion page weekly.